Daniel J. Frey

 So it is written, so it is so.

-These believers in white supremacy cannot in good faith with their God allow for any deviation allowing Whites to be second class.
+These believers in White supremacy cannot, in good faith with the Jewish God they stole, allow for any deviation from who God favors as the best race on the planet.

-Again in a crazy piece of human irony, the white racist has pitted their minority world against the demographic of the whole world.
+Again, in a crazy piece of human irony, the White racist has pitted their population minority world against the population demographic of the whole world.

-I still can’t understand how a minority population convinced themselves that they are superior to the rest of the world?
+I still can't understand how a minority population, White racists, convinced themselves that they are superior to the rest of the world?

 This is why we, the majority who stand for justice, who stand for freedom, who stand for what is right, are in a battle with this enemy of humanity.